Kewei2023/AMPCliff-generation/README.md

-# AMP-Cliff-generation
+# AMPCliff: quantitative definition and benchmarking of activity cliffs in antimicrobial peptides

-Activity cliff (AC) is a phenomenon that pairs of similar compounds that only differ by a small structural modification but exhibit a large difference in their binding affinity for a given target.
-The AC of small molecules has been extensively investigated but limited knowledge is accumulated about the AC phenomenon in peptides with canonical amino acids.
-This study introduces a quantitative definition and benchmarking framework AMPCliff for the AC phenomenon in antimicrobial peptides (AMPs).
-A comprehensive analysis of the existing AMP dataset reveals a significant prevalence of AC within AMPs.
-AMPCliff quantifies the activities of AMPs by the metric minimum inhibitory concentration (MIC), and defines 0.9 as the minimum threshold for the normalized BLOSUM62 similarity score between a pair of aligned peptides with at least two-fold MIC changes.
+Activity cliff (AC) is a phenomenon that two molecules differ by a small structural alternation but exhibit significantly changed biochemical activities.
+The AC in small molecules has been extensively investigated but limited knowledge is accumulated about the AC phenomenon in peptides with canonical amino acids.
+This study introduces a quantitative definition and benchmarking framework AMPCliff for the AC phenomenon in antimicrobial peptides (AMPs) composed by canonical amino acids.
+A comprehensive analysis of the existing AMP datasets reveals the significant prevalence of AC within AMPs.
+AMPCliff quantifies the AC between two peptides with the normalized BLOSUM62 similarity score in their alignment at least 0.9, and two-fold or larger minimum inhibitory concentration (MIC) change.
 This study establishes a benchmark dataset of paired AMPs in Staphylococcus aureus from the publicly available AMP dataset GRAMPA, and conducts a rigorous procedure to evaluate various AMP AC prediction models, including nine machine learning, four deep learning algorithms, four masked language models, and four generative language models.
-Our analysis reveals that these models are capable of detecting AMP AC events and the pre-trained protein language ESM2 model demonstrates superior performance across the evaluations.
-The predictive performance of AMP activity cliffs remains to be further improved, considering that ESM2 only achieves the Spearman=0.50 of AC with 2-fold change.
-Source code and additional resources are available at https://github.com/Kewei2023/AMPCliff-generation
+The experimental data reveals that these models are capable of detecting AMP AC events and the pre-trained protein language ESM2 model demonstrates superior performance across the comparative evaluations.
+The predictive model based on ESM2 with 33 layers only achieves the Spearman correlation coefficient (SCC) 0.50 for the regression task of the MIC values on the benchmark dataset.
+So the predictive performance of AMP AC remains to be further improved.
+Source code and additional resources are available at https://www.healthinformaticslab.org/supp/ or https://github.com/Kewei2023/AMPCliff-generation.

+## Versions

+Kewei Li (kwbb1997@gmail.com) or Fengfeng Zhou (FengfengZhou@gmail.com)

+Version 1.00

 ## Table of Contents